Ontario's updated blue box program to be phased in starting in 2023

 It will standardize the blue box program across more than 250 municipalities and shift the cost to operate it from communities to waste producers - a move it estimates will save $156 million a year.

-Yurek says the program will also now mean additional items will be accepted in blue boxes including plastic cups, foils, trays and bags.
+Yurek says the program will mean additional items will be accepted in blue boxes including plastic cups, foils, trays and bags.

 Single use items such as stir sticks, straws, cutlery and plates will also be permitted in blue bins under the proposal.